 Easy: Harrison Lagoon Walk – Distance: 4 KM Allow: 1 Hour

-Walk begins in town along the Lakeshore, heads west to the hot springs source, then backtracks back and loops around the Lagoon.
+This walk begins in town along the Lakeshore.
+Then heads west to the hot springs source, backtracking back and looping around the Lagoon.
 You can continue east past Rendall Park and backtrack back to the start.

 Moderate: Sandy Cove/Whippoorwhill Trail: – Distance: 4 KM Allow: 1.5 Hours

-Trail leaves from Harrison Hot Springs Resort heading west, past the hot springs source and up along the shoreline, with lake views.
+Trail leaves from Harrison Hot Springs Resort heading west.
+It passes the hot springs source and winds along the shoreline.
 Sandy Cove is a secluded beach, perfect for a break or lunch.
 You can choose to continue onward 300 metres to Whippoorwill Point, or track back to the trail head.

 Difficult: Campbell Lake Trail – Distance: 10 KM Allow: 6 Hours

 This strenuous hike is Harrison’s answer to North Vancouver’s Grouse Grind.
-It leaves from the Visitor Centre in town, then find the Kiosk describing hikes in the area and the start of this trail.
+The trail leaves from the Visitor Centre in town.
+Look for the Kiosk describing hikes in the area and the start of this trail.
 The climb ends at the ‘helicopter pad’ – a plateau overlooking Harrison Lake that was used when the mountain was first logged.